PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 The `ll` alias lists the files in the current directory in long format and sorts them by modification time with the newest at the bottom.

-The `jj` command prints the contents of the newest file in the current working directory to the terminal while `kk` prints out the second newest file. `jj` **is arguably the most useful alias on this entire page.
-Start using it**!
+The `jj` command prints the contents of the newest file in the current working directory to the terminal while `kk` prints out the second newest file.
 The `ff` command loads the newest file in your specified text editor while `dd` loads the second newest file.
 The routine use of `ll`, `jj` and `ff` can save you lots of time.
 Note that `dd` overwrites an existing command but because the original `dd` is obscure, this can be overlooked.
 If you are left-handed then you may consider transposing the aliases (e.g., interchange `jj` with `ff`).

 Note that `aa` and `ss` are waiting to be defined.
 While `ss` is a pre-existing command, it is obscure and can be overwritten. `gg` and `hh` are also available.